abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 ## Registering projects to .NET Aspire orchestration

 First of all, we need to add the reference of related projects to the `AspirationalAbp.AppHost` project.
-For this, add the following `ItemGroups` to `AspirationalAbp.AppHost/AspirationalAbp.AppHost.csproj` file:
+For this, add the following `ItemGroups` to the `AspirationalAbp.AppHost/AspirationalAbp.AppHost.csproj` file:

 ```csharp
 <ItemGroup>